elihaimov1992/OOP_EX2-EX4/README.md

   Eli Haimov (308019306), Elad Cohen (307993030), Yosef Golubchik (209195353)
 </h4>

-<p>This Github project represents a basic geographic information system (GIS).</p>
+This Github project represents a basic geographic information system (GIS).<br />
-<p>It supports the creation of GPS points represented by (latitude, longitude, altitude) and operations on those points:</p>
+It supports the creation of GPS points represented by (latitude, longitude, altitude) and operations on those points:<br />
-<p>addition of points, distance between points, vector between points...</p>
+addition of points, distance between points, vector between points...<br />
-<p>It also supports the conversion of csv files into GIS daat structures, and conversion of those data structures into a kml file.</p>
+It also supports the conversion of csv files into GIS daat structures, and conversion of those data structures into a kml file.<br />

 <p align="center">
   <img width="569" height="305" src="https://raw.githubusercontent.com/elihaimov1992/OOP_EX2-EX4/master/map.png">